sympy/sympy/doc/src/modules/physics/unitsystems/philosophy.rst

 Units
 =====

-Units are constructed above dimensions: they give them an ordering, or equivalently a magnitude.
+Units are constructed upon dimensions: they give them an ordering, or equivalently a magnitude.
 First one has to choose some origin, usually based on some physical measurement.
 Then the other units of the same dimensions follow by simple rescaling (we omit for now the case of unit with offset, such